-Ask five leaders in your organization a single question: "Why does this organization exist?"
+Ask five leaders in your organisation a single question: "Why does this organisation exist?"

 You'll get five different answers.
 None of them wrong.
 None of them specific enough to guide a single decision.